-Nearly five decades ago, the Irvine Unified School District was founded by forward-thinking educators who settled for nothing short of world-class schools and choices for parents.
+Now celebrating our 50th anniversary since voters elected to unify our district, the Irvine Unified School District was founded by forward-thinking educators who settled for nothing short of world-class schools and supporting choices for parents.
 While times and technologies have changed, our core objective remains the same: to provide the highest quality educational experience we can envision.

-I have been working in IUSD since 1997, and this is my eighth year as its superintendent.
-I can tell you that I feel great pride and humility when I consider my legendary predecessors, from Stan Corey to Gwen Gross.
+I have been working in IUSD since 1997, and this is my 12th year as superintendent.
+I feel a tremendous sense of pride and humility when I consider my legendary predecessors, including Stan Corey, Dean Waldfogel, and Gwen Gross.
 At the same time, I have come to recognize that the strength of our district is its ability to leverage the individual talents of its stakeholders, including our amazing teachers, our dedicated support personnel and our remarkable Board of Education.
-Fittingly, the two letters at the center of IUSD spell "us," and it takes all of our unique gifts and capacities to pave a path of continuous improvement.
+Fittingly, the two letters at the center of IUSD spell "US," and it takes all of our unique gifts and capacities to pave a path of continuous improvement.

-Looking ahead, we know that technology will play a pivotal role in supporting classroom instruction, and advancements will be introduced thoughtfully and strategically to empower our staff and to leverage their expertise in nurturing student engagement and achievement.
-Though technology will never take the place of great teaching, it can provide the tools to leverage our collective talents and interests.
+Looking ahead, we know that technology will continue to play a pivotal role in enhancing classroom instruction, and advancements will be introduced thoughtfully and strategically to empower our staff and to leverage their expertise in nurturing student engagement and achievement.
+Though technology will never take the place of great teaching, it can be a transformative tool in enhancing educational outcomes.

 We are committed to ensuring all IUSD schools are equipped with the necessary features and resources to promote intellectual risk-taking, creativity, communication and critical thinking.
 Our focus is to create a rich learning environment that will enable students and teachers to learn and teach in new and innovative ways, so that our students are 21st century college and career ready.
 One such resource stems from the passage of Measure E, a school facilities improvement measure, passed by Irvine voters in June 2016 to modernize the District's aging schools.